Frequently Asked Questions

 What should I ask a personal injury lawyer before hiring them?

-Yes, you can switch lawyers during a personal injury case in New Orleans if you’re dissatisfied with your current attorney.
-Common reasons for switching include poor communication, lack of progress, or a mismatch in strategy.
+Yes, you can switch lawyers if you’re not satisfied with your current attorney.
+Common reasons include poor communication, lack of progress, or disagreement about strategy.

 How much does it cost to hire a personal injury lawyer in Louisiana?